handeyeco/simple-venn/README.md

 # simple-venn

-**PSA: simple-venn is just something thrown together for a project.
-There are no guarentees that it's stable.
-Contributions and bug reports welcomed.**

 simple-venn is a tiny JavaScript library for area-proportional, two-ringed Venn diagrams.
 A lot of the math in this library is pulled from benfred's [Venn.js](https://github.com/benfred/venn.js) library - a great library for Venn diagrams with 3+ sets, but overkill for what I needed.

 simple-venn was created with the end goal of giving developers access to the underlying dimensions of the Venn diagram.
 In the `/examples` directory, you'll see that simple-venn can be used with canvas or regular divs.
 I personally made it to be used with [regl](https://github.com/regl-project/regl).
 It should give you all the math to position the sets as you see fit.